panzerdp/dmitripavlutin.com/content/posts/2019-07-17-react-memo/index.md

 ---
 title: Use React.memo() wisely
-description: "React.memo() uses memoization to skip unnecessary component re-render.
-But when used incorrectly, React.memo() can reduce performance of components."
+description: "React.memo() increases performance by memoizing component render result.
+But when used incorrectly, React.memo() can reduce performance, and here's why."
 published: "2019-07-17"
 modified: "2019-07-17"
 thumbnail: "./images/instruments.jpg"